-7.1 Where a concern is raised, or an allegation has been made but does not meet the harm threshold set out in paragraph 355 of KCSIE 2022, it will be dealt with as a low-level concern as set out in this policy.
+7.1 Where a concern is raised, or an allegation has been made but does not meet the harm threshold set out in KCSIE, it will be dealt with as a low-level concern as set out in this policy.

-This policy follows the advice and guidance set out in KCSIE 2022, Part four, Section Two: Concerns that do not meet the harm threshold paragraphs 422-444.
+This policy follows the advice and guidance set out in KCSIE, Part four, Section Two: Concerns that do not meet the harm threshold.